ergoplatform/ergo-jde/readme.md

 #### Transaction Template
 A transaction template is like an unsigned transaction with the difference that while an unsigned transaction is *complete* in the sense that it contains *all* the inputs, outputs and data-inputs of the final transaction, a template contains only a subset of this data.
 In particular, it contains:

-   1. The boxIds of inputs to be used.z`
+   1. The boxIds of inputs to be used.

    2. The boxIds of data-inputs to be used.